-My friends and I put together a comic video about the adventures of one of our schoolteachers.
+My friends and I put together a comic video about the adventures of one of our teachers.
 Most of the scenes are based on stories he's told us in class, but some are things we just dreamt up.
 Would it be illegal to show this video due to its content?
 We represented our teacher using plastic action figures, but we used his last name.

-Here's how the professional moviemakers deal with this type of dilemma: They either get a signed "release" from the person who is the subject of the film or they have an attorney review the film before it's shown publicly.
+Here's how the professional moviemakers deal with this type of dilemma: They either get a signed "release" from the person who is the subject of the film or they have an attorney review the film before it is shown publicly.
 By signing a "release," your teacher would be consenting to the use of his name or image.
-Of course, if your teacher is incensed by the video, he won't be inclined to sign anything you send his way -- other than a transfer out of his class.
-You can find standard form releases in Nolo's book Getting Permission: How to License & Clear Copyrighted Materials Online & Off, by Richard Stim.
+Of course, if your teacher is incensed by the video, he will not be inclined to sign anything you send his way, other than a transfer out of his class.
+But as a student, you should probably avoid creating any media that angers a member of the faculty.